 Material has tendency to peel/roll, which allows snow and debris to get between skin and ski

-Read full review: Black Diamond Glidelite Mix STS
+Read review: Black Diamond Glidelite Mix STS

 Best Bang for the Buck